Understanding & Living with Asthma

 - Do you always get an attack if you go to a particular place?

-Often people find that when they are keeping an eye out, a regular pattern of triggers occurs.
-Also ask your doctor if you should be tested for allergies, especially if you have been generally diagnosed as “having asthma."
-Know whether it is allergic or non-allergic asthma and, if the former, what allergies are causing the attacks.
+Often people find that when they are keeping track, a regular pattern of triggers occurs.
+Also, ask your doctor if you should be tested for allergies, especially if you have been generally diagnosed as “having asthma."
+Know whether yours is allergic or non-allergic asthma and, if the former, which allergies are causing the attacks.
 This is an easy way to avoid triggers and to find some relief.

 - Keep your head elevated and your airway open.
 When having trouble breathing, the tendency is to slouch and curl up into a fetal position to find comfort.
 If you get this urge, stop, put a few pillows (preferably encased pillows) under your head and make sure your neck is fully extended.